Gene Petit: World Wrestling Federation

 During a conversation with George Scott, a booker from the World Wrestling Federation, Petit received an unenthusiastic response to his query about joining the promotion.
 Petit then showed Scott a picture he had taken of himself as a joke, in which he wore "cutoff jeans, overalls, and a floppy hat".
 After seeing the picture, Scott offered Petit the role of Cousin Luke, a member of the Hillbilly Family led by Hillbilly Jim.
 As part of this gimmick, Petit was silent and expressionless and portrayed a rural Southerner who did not know how to wrestle.
 He joined the other hillbillies in their feud with Roddy Piper, Bob Orton, Jr., and Jesse Ventura.
 Shortly after joining the company, however, Petit broke his ankle due to a problem with a defective wrestling ring.
 He was asked to compete at WrestleMania 2 against Adrian Adonis, the WWF's biggest show of the year, but had to decline due to the injury.
 Instead Uncle Elmer faced Adonis.

 Petit explained the nature of his departure from the World Wrestling Federation in 1986 to SLAM!
 Wrestling: "Vince [McMahon] told me that they would keep me until the end of the year, leave me off for a few months, and then figure out another gimmick, because they were just going to keep Hillbilly.
 There was too much back and forth with Hillbilly and he got hurt; they brought Elmer in, and he got fired; Junior left; then I came in, and Hillbilly had a little disagreement with the office, so he took off for a few weeks.
 We had lost the steam that we had.
 I finished the year with them, and then started working the independents."

 Later career

-After leaving WWF in 1987, Petit went to work for All Japan Pro Wrestling as Texas Red.
+After leaving the WWF in 1987, Petit went to work for All Japan Pro Wrestling as Texas Red.
 For the rest of his career he worked in the independent circuit mainly in New Jersey and the New York City area.
 His last match was in 2002.